ram6ler/Toy-Computer-Assembler/README.md

 ### Notes

-* For some assembly instructions, registers D, E and F are used for scratch work; in general, these registers should be avoided.
+* For some assembly instructions, registers D, E and F are used for scratch work; in general, these registers should be avoided when programming in assembly.

 ### Example